Welcome to my sweet, chocolate-filled exploration!

-The quick, easy answer here is that no, Smarties are not certified halal.
-That’s the official line from Nestle, the chocolates’ manufacturer.
-However, the company doesn’t go into more detail than this – even when consulted via Twitter!
+The quick, easy answer here is that, no, Smarties are not certified halal.
+That’s the official line from Nestle, the chocolate manufacturer.
+The company doesn’t go into more detail than this – even when consulted via Twitter!

-To ensure a product is certified halal, it needs to be evaluated by an authorized certification body.
+To ensure a product is certified halal, it must be evaluated by an authorized certification body.

 Similarly, Smarties are not approved for vegan diets – indicating animal-derived ingredients may be to blame.

-However, there’s a further issue that’s making the Smarties debate a little more confusing!
+However, a further issue is making the Smarties debate a little more confusing!

 Why might Smarties be haram?

-While it’s not confirmed in the chocolates’ list of ingredients, there’s been some concern over the years that Smarties may contain shellac, which is derived from animal produce (specifically, beetle secretions – yuk!).
+While it’s not confirmed in the chocolates’ list of ingredients, there’s been some concern over the years that Smarties may contain shellac derived from animal produce (specifically, beetle secretions – yuk!).
 Nestle hasn’t confirmed if shellac makes their products haram.

-This still doesn’t really answer the question whether or not Smarties are halal or haram – and this certainly appears to divide Muslims.
+This still doesn’t answer whether Smarties are halal or haram – and this certainly appears to divide Muslims.